Hiking in El Chalten: Everything You Need to Know

 Eventually, the hike brings you to the Poincenot Camp before ascending for the final (but toughest) 400 meters of the trail.

 It takes an hour to conquer that final 400 meters!
-Enjoy the laguna and its turquoise water.
+Once at the top, enjoy the laguna and its turquoise water.
+You earned it.

 Make sure to also hike around the shore to reach the viewpoint for Laguna Sucia and its hanging glaciers.

 This final 400-meter hurdle and everyone’s reactions to is why we decided not to try this hike with our heavy baby on our backs.
-But our cabin neighbors did it with their two-year-old (anyone can do anything if they set their mind to it!).
+But our cabin neighbors did it with their two-year-old so anyone can do anything if they set their mind to it.

 I greatly regret not doing it.
 Do not miss this hike!!
 We will definitely be back for it.

-This shaves a few kilometers off the ascent and also allows you to see a different trail up than you will down.
+This trail is ideal for starting this hike because it shaves a few kilometers off the ascent and also allows you to see a different trail up than you will down.

 3. Laguna Torre